Behat/docs/quick_start.rst

 All scenarios should pass now!
 Congratulations, you almost finished your first feature.
 The last step is to *refactor*.
-Look at the ``Basket`` and ``Shelf`` classes and try to find a way to make their code even more cleaner, easier to read and concise.
+Look at the ``Basket`` and ``Shelf`` classes and try to find a way to make their code even more clean, easier to read and concise.

 .. tip::